 The area northwest of Woodward Avenue admittedly covers a lot of ground.
 It represents numerous neighborhoods with intermittent pockets of businesses interspersed by residential areas.
 But for those with a little time and transportation, it’s worth paying a visit to the area for its mixture of new and well-established restaurants and businesses serving everything from battered and fried American comfort foods to pastries and Jamaican food.

 Perhaps the biggest destination in Northwest Detroit is the Avenue of Fashion, an area just south of Eight Mile, which for decades was the largest Black business district in the country.
 The strip running along Livernois Avenue boasts several notable spots.
+Make it a point to check out one of the area’s newest hot spots, Petty Cash, for a menu featuring new American with hints of influences from the African diaspora.
 Don’t miss a chance to try the gooey butter cake at Good Cakes and Bakes.
 Make a reservation at the world-famous jazz club, Baker’s Keyboard Lounge, and save room for fried chicken and hot cobbler a la mode for dessert.
-More restaurants and bars are headed this way soon.

 Golden tubers impart flavor into nearly every dish at Sweet Potato Sensations, a family-owned bakery and restaurant in Old Redford across the street from the iconic Redford Theatre.
 More recently, the area around Lahser Road has also attracted Senegalese flavors from Maty’s African Cuisine.